Trigus42/crunchyroll-dl/README.md

 # crunchyroll-dl
-**CURRENTLY NOT WORKING RELIABLY**

-Tested with Python 3.8.5 and youtube-dl 2020.9.20
-Required Modules: 'youtube-dl', 'PyYAML', 'PrettyTable'
+Tested with Python 3.9.1 and youtube-dl 2021.1.16 Required Modules: 'youtube-dl', 'PyYAML', 'PrettyTable'

 This program uses the crunchyroll extractor from youtube-dl.
 It provides a CLI for downloading anime from Crunchyroll, displaying all videos with season, episode number and avaiable language.
 Most importantly it uses multithreading to significantly speed up everything.

+By default up to ten threads are used, however 4-6 threads will probably saturate an average connection.

 ### Arguments:
 '-un': Username for Crunchyroll login
 '-pw': Password for Crunchyroll login
+'-t' : Threads to use for downloading
 '-c' : Path to config file
 '-v' : Verbosity [0 (Default) - 3]
 '-nf': Don't use filedialog; Type in paths manually